awsdocs/amazon-ec2-user-guide/doc_source/authorizing-access-to-an-instance.md

 If you've enabled your VPC for IPv6 and launched your instance with an IPv6 address, you can connect to your instance using its IPv6 address instead of a public IPv4 address\.
 Your local computer must have an IPv6 address and must be configured to use IPv6\.

-If you need to enable network access to a Windows instance, see [Authorizing Inbound Traffic for Your Windows Instances](https://docs.aws.amazon.com/AWSEC2/latest/WindowsGuide/authorizing-access-to-an-instance.html) in the *Amazon EC2 User Guide for Windows Instances*\.
+If you need to enable network access to a Windows instance, see [Authorizing inbound traffic for your Windows instances](https://docs.aws.amazon.com/AWSEC2/latest/WindowsGuide/authorizing-access-to-an-instance.html) in the *Amazon EC2 User Guide for Windows Instances*\.

 ## Before you start<a name="authorizing-access-prereqs"></a>